Charles Herbert Ellison

 In 1872, when Charles was only two years old, Reverend Ellison Snr died and his uncle, the Reverend David Ellison, took over as Rector of the Albert Memorial Church.
 His elder brothers became clerks in banking and insurance and his elder sister, Mary, became a governess.
 Later, Charles studied theology at Hatfield Hall, Durham, and was appointed as curate of St Paul’s in Preston in 1894.

 Reverend Ellison moved to St Annes on Sea in 1895 as a curate under the Reverend W G Terry, vicar of St Annes.
-In 1898 he was appointed Curate-in-Charge of St Thomas’ Church, opened in 1893 as the ‘tin tabernacle’ mission church on Orchard Road to meet the needs of the Fairhaven district.
+In 1898 he was appointed Curate-in-Charge of St Thomas’ Church, opened in 1893 as the ‘tin tabernacle’ mission church on Orchard Road in order to meet the needs of the Fairhaven district.
 In 1902 he was inducted as the first vicar of the new St Thomas’ Church (founded on its present site in 1899), a position he held until 1935.
-He also held the positions of Canon of Blackburn from 1928 and Rural Dean of Fylde from 1930-1935.
-During this time he resided first, in 1895, at 29 Wood Street, moving to East Bank Road in 1898, then boarding at 1 Lightburne Avenue and 5 Fairhaven Road before eventually residing at St Thomas’ Vicarage.
+He also held the positions of Canon of Blackburn from 1928 and Rural Dean of Fylde between 1930 and 1935.
+During this time he resided first, in 1895, at 29 Wood Street, moving to East Bank Road in 1898, then boarding at 1 Lightburne Avenue and 5 Fairhaven Road, before eventually residing at St Thomas’ Vicarage.

 In 1924 he married Constance Mather of St Annes Road East, daughter of Burnley cotton manufacturer, James Arthur Mather, and his second wife, Florence May.